Opening date: 2006/05/05

 The Whitesburg Drive-In opened Thursday, June 16, 1949 at 6:45, and was Huntsville's first drive-in.
 The movie shown that night was "The Senator Was Indiscreet" at 7:30 and 9:30.
 The theatre, at least during the 1950s, was operated by Acme Investment Company.
 The screen size was 100 feet by 40 feet beginning in 1954.
 Last day of business seems to have been September 30, 1979.
 The screen tower was burned on June 10, 1980.
 The owner preferred the burning to letting it fall apart over time.

 Click here for a WWW site I found by J. R. Hoff which has a photograph of the drive-in and a nice story about his treasure hunting there using a metal detector.

 Some previous managers: Fritz H. Thomas (1951), Robert C. Ross (1953, 1959-1975), Charles Crute (1955), Walton S. Fleming (1957), Jerry W. Smith (1976-1979)

-The Center Theatre opened, as best as I can determine, on Monday, October 6, 1947.
-That date may not be correct.
+The Center Theatre opened on Thursday, September 4, 1947 with My Favorite Brunette as the first movie.
 The location was 815 7th Street in West Huntsville and the address was later changed to 2313 Triana Blvd.
 SW.